9dots/9dots.io-pages/Oo4UGHU.md

 	- **Metals** have electrons that can flow freely, making them the best conductors.
 	- **Nonmetals** have electrons that are stuffed close together, so they are poor conductors.

-5. Show students the periodic table.
+5. Show students the periodic table on the projector.
 Using the handout, students will determine whether or not a material is conductive by looking at it's elements in the table.

 ## Elaborate - 25 minutes
 Students will design their own controller and connect it to the computer using the Makey Makey.